-- Individual new spot colors may be entered as solid tones or gradations via the New button under Define Spot Colors and the Edit Spot Color dialog will open.
+- Individual new spot colors may be entered as solid tones or gradations via the New button under Spot Colors from selected Libraries and the Edit Spot Color dialog will open.

-- To enter a new spot color: Enter the name of the spot color in the Edit Spot Color dialog.
-The Name should be written as it is referred to in the PDF documents since it is used as an identifier and will allow the automatic conversion to be performed successfully.
+- Name: Enter the name of the spot color.
+The name should be written as in the PDF document since it is used as an identifier and therefore crucial for a successful automatic conversion.

-Tip: If separate libraries are created for different substrates or printing process, the same spot color name will occur in different libraries but with different measurements.
-To avoid this causing issues, select the required library for the color conversion in the configuration.
+Note: If separate libraries are created for different substrates or printing processes, identical spot color names can occur in several libraries but will be associated with different measurements.
+Make sure to select the correct library for the color conversion in the configuration to avoid problems.

-- Use the Non Printing Color checkbox to define whether the indicated name of the spot color corresponds to a non-printing color (die-cutting marks, braille, coatings, etc.) and should be converted.
-Checking Non Printing Color will make the necessary settings automatically.
+- Use the checkbox Non Printing Color to define whether the indicated name of the spot color corresponds to a non-printing color (die-cutting marks, braille, coatings, etc.).
+Activating Non Printing Color will make the necessary settings automatically.
 Close by clicking on OK.

-- To process a ‘real’ spot color, indicate only the 100% solid tone or gradations of the spot color by selecting the Solid Tone option for the 100% value (opaque) of the spot color under Use Template.
-For complete wedges, select one of the two templates with three gradations (3 patches: 0%, 50% and 100%) or eleven gradations (11 patches in 10% increments).
-Alternatively, use the Import button to load a spot color that has already been measured and is available in the form of a measurement file.
+- Use Template: To process a ‘true’ spot color, indicate the Solid Tone for the 100% value of the spot color.
+For complete tints, select a template with either three steps (3 patches: 0%, 50% and 100%) or with eleven steps (11 patches in 10% increments).
+Alternatively, Import a spot color that has already been measured and is available as measurement file.

-- When a printed wedge with gradations of the spot color does not correspond to either of the predefined templates, use the Add button and the Additional Tone Values dialog to create the gradations of the wedge in the form of percentage values.
-Enter a blank space between the percentage values and confirm with OK.
+- Custom: If a printed wedge with tints of the spot color does not correspond to either of the predefined templates, click Add to open the Additional Tone Values which allows to enter gradations of the wedge as percentage values.
+Seperate the percentage values by spaces and confirm with OK.

-- The personal wedge is marked as Custom and you may click on Save as Template for later use.
+- The personal wedge is marked as Custom and can be saved for later use with Save as Template.

-- There are three options for entering measurements which include manually entering the LAB values for each gradation, select Measure to use the Measure Tool supplied with ZePrA, or by using Import to use existing measurement files.
+- There are three ways to define color values: Enter the Lab values for each gradation manually, select Measure to use the Measure Tool supplied with ZePrA, or select Import to load existing measurement files.

-Tip: It is recommended to print a wedge of the spot color directly onto the respective substrate as well as a second wedge of the spot color was an overprint with the black process color (black must be printed first) using the correct printing conditions and then measure them spectrally in ZePrA.
-This will allow ZePrA to perform high quality conversions for the solid tones and the gradations and the opacity, taking the dot gain into account in the process.
-Compared to LAB measurements, spectral measurement data is more capable of simulating overprinting spot colors.
+Note: It is recommended to print a wedge of the spot color directly onto the respective substrate as well as a second wedge of the spot color as an overprint with the black process color (black must be printed first) using the correct printing conditions and to measure them spectrally in ZePrA.
+This will allow ZePrA to perform high quality conversions for the solid tones, the gradations and the opacity, taking dot gain into account.
+Compared to Lab values, spectral measurement data can improve the simulation of overprinting spot colors.

-- Clicking on Measure opens the Measure Tool.
-For further information on Measure Tool please read Measuring Spot Colors with Measure Tool
+- Click on Measure to open the Measure Tool.
+For further information read Measuring Spot Colors with the Measure Tool below.

-- Once measuring is complete, a dialog appears in Measure Tool indicating the measurement is complete and can be transmitted into ZePrA by clicking the Transmit button.
-This will close Measure Tool and the Edit Spot Color dialog will reappear.
-To add the measured spot color to the color library, select OK.
+- Once the measuring is complete, the measurement can be transmitted to ZePrA by clicking the Transmit button.
+This will close the Measure Tool and the Edit Spot Color dialog reappears.
+Click OK to add the measured spot color to the color library.

 Note: ZePrA will automatically calculate the opacity of measured values on black backgrounds, and use the opacity values for the color conversion of spot colors.
-Information from the ink manufacturer regarding the opacity of the spot color can be entered directly as a percentage and no measurements on a black background needs to be performed.
-Calculate and display the opacity from the measured values on black using the Calculate button.
-The value calculated can also be changed manually.
-Without any information regarding opacity, ZePrA will assume the spot color is fully transparent at 0%.
+Information from the ink manufacturer regarding the opacity of the spot color can be entered directly as a percentage, measurements on a black background are not required.
+Calculate and display the opacity of measured values on black using the Calculate button.
+The calculated value can be changed manually.
+Without any opacity information ZePrA will assume the spot color to be fully transparent at 0%.

-On certain measuring instruments the measuring mode can be changed to M1, M0 or M2.
-Select the mode that fits the measuring requirements.
-Select the measuring mode for the wedge layout and select the Measure button on the instrument.
+Some measuring instruments allow to select the measuring mode (M0, M1 or M2).
+Select the mode that fits the measuring requirements, then select the measuring mode for the wedge layout and press the Measure button on the instrument.

 Note: Barbieri measuring instruments are optimized for test chart measurement therefore single patch measurement is not available.

 Connect the measuring instrument to the USB port of the computer and select the appropriate wedge from the drop-down menu Use Template.
 Then click the Measure button in the Edit Spot Colors window in ZePrA.
-Measure Tool will start and the rest of the process is completed within the software.
+The Measure Tool will start and the rest of the process is completed within the Measure Tool software.

-In most cases, select the Others button under Test Charts on the Measure tab and select the reference file for the test chart that has been printed and needs to be measured from the dropdown menu.
-These options will be unavailable in the event of solid tone or wedge measurement from within ZePrA.
-If the solid tone is selected, a single color patch is preselected for the measurement.
-If the wedge is selected, the layout of the wedge selected in ZePrA is displayed.
-Under Measurement Instrument, select the measuring instrument connected to the USB port from the dropdown.
+If a solid tone is selected, a single color patch is preselected for the measurement.
+If a step wedge is selected, the layout of the wedge selected in ZePrA is displayed.
+Under Selection, select the measuring instrument connected to the USB port from the drop-down menu.
 Click Connect and follow the instructions.
 More information about measuring can be found in the ColorAnt online help.

-In single patch measurement, only one color is measured and transmitted at a time in Measure Tool.
-Use the Repeat button to restart the measurement in the event of an incorrect measurement.
+In single patch measurement, only one color is measured and transmitted at a time.
+Either click Transmit or re-measure if the measurement was faulty or unsuccessful.